rudi77/sdc/project1/writeup.md

 ***The pipeline***

-The images below show the image processing steps (from left to right)
+The images below show the image processing steps (from left to right and top to bottom)

 ![image processing pipeline](./examples/solidYellowCurve2_pipeline.png)